VictorlReis/open-project/README.md

 For example, to navigate to the `myproject-server` folder of the `myproject` project, type `o myproject server`.

-You can also use the `-r` switch to automatically run the command `npm run start` after changing to the folder.
+You can also use the `-r` switch to automatically run the command defined in the project after changing to the folder.
 For example, to navigate to the `myproject-server` folder of the `myproject` project and run `npm run start`, type `o myproject server -r`.

 #### Adding New Projects or Subdirectories